andrebrener/world_cup_predictions/README.md

 ### 4. Build Database in Google Spreadsheets
 You will need to create 2 spreadsheets:
 - The [participants databese](https://docs.google.com/spreadsheets/d/11cWCvKKpMgipz2Lrw-medLg8ZPDhaSkRC-FlLBm-ePg/edit#gid=0).
-You will see that it will be updated as the sincronized mails are sent.
+You will see that it will be updated automatically as the mails are sent.
 The columns in green are only ones that have to be updated manually.
 - The [standings](https://docs.google.com/spreadsheets/d/1G6YWsskdMQR7TxTU_Qk158jkXrG61tnfbVX7a7RTmRg/edit?usp=drive_web&ouid=110894318773281496189).
 This file will have to be updated manually when the follow up mail needs to be sent.

 ### 5. Insert Constants